Babies sometimes develop a flattened head when they're a few months old, usually as a result of them spending a lot of time lying on their back.

 - brachycephaly – the back of the head becomes flattened, causing the head to widen, and occasionally the forehead bulges out

 These problems are quite common, affecting around 1 in every 5 babies at some point.

-In most cases they aren't a major cause for concern, as they don't have any effect on the brain and the head shape will often improve by itself over time.
+In most cases they are not a major cause for concern, as they do not have any effect on the brain and the head shape will often improve by itself over time.

-Your baby won't experience any pain or other symptoms, or any problems with their general development.
+Your baby will not experience any pain or other symptoms, or any problems with their general development.

 What causes plagiocephaly and brachycephaly?

 The skull is made up of plates of bone that strengthen and join together as a child gets older.